2022 AFC Champions League qualifying play-offs

-The 2022 AFC Champions League qualifying play-offs was played from 8 to 15 March 2022.
+The 2022 AFC Champions League qualifying play-offs were played from 8 to 15 March 2022.
 A total of 16 teams competed in the qualifying play-offs to decide seven of the 40 places in the group stage of the 2022 AFC Champions League.

 Teams

 The following 14 teams, split into two regions (West Region and East Region), entered the qualifying play-offs, consisting of two rounds: